robitec97/Boog/README.md

 * **Frontend** – responsive chat interface with async handling and cat-themed branding.
 * **Backend** – Flask backend with clean JSON API.
 * **Deployment ready** – configured with `Procfile` for Heroku.

 ---

-## 🎮 Demo

-You can try out Boog live here: 👉 [Boog Demo on Heroku](https://boog-gpt-a52a0df7bf72.herokuapp.com/)

----